 Behavior & Temperament

 Firemouth Cichlids are considered to be semi-aggressive but tend to fight to the death with other fish when breeding.
-This makes them territorial and may also eat smaller fishes, but similar sizes would work great.
+This makes them territorial, and they may also eat smaller fishes, but similar sizes would work great.
 Other groups of peaceful upper-water fishes can also get along with this fish.
 Therefore, Thorichthys species are best maintained in groups with 8+ individuals.

 Size & Lifespan